isc-projects/bind9/doc/notes/notes-current.rst

   the query, :iscman:`named` now retries sending the query to the same server without an EDNS COOKIE option. :gl:`#4049`

+- Use NS records for relaxed QNAME-minimization mode.
+This reduces the number of queries ``named`` makes when resolving, as it allows the non-existence of NS RRsets at non-referral nodes to be cached in addition to the normally cached referrals. :gl:`#3325`

 Bug Fixes
 ~~~~~~~~~